ARION

 “It’s still almost a half mile in diameter,” Kate remarked.

 “I have tried hailing the vessel, if that is what it really is,” Arion reported.
-“If it was my entity on Arion-2, I would have already rejoined with only a slight time lag.
+“If it was my entity on Arion-2, I could have already rejoined with only a slight time lag.
 There has been no response of any kind.”

 The cougar twitched his whiskers in thought.
 “If it’s an alien ship, they might not have recognized your signals as a hail, if they were even monitoring our frequencies at all.”